 This week I’ve been experimenting with self-rising flour.
 It’s worked very well in muffins and biscuits, so this morning I decided to try it in some simple chocolate chip cookies.
-My prediction was that they would be cakey, and I was half right.
+My prediction was that self rising flour chocolate chip cookies would be cakey, and I was half right.
 They were slightly cakey, but very dense and had these great, brown, crispy edges.
 I don’t plan on making all future chocolate chip cookies with self rising flour, but I really did like how these turned out and thought the edges were kind of pretty.

 9 tablespoons unsalted butter, cool room temperature (128 grams)